taosdata/TDengine/docs/en/14-reference/13-schemaless/13-schemaless.md

 In the schemaless writing data line protocol, each data item in the field_set needs to be described with its data type.
 Let's explain in detail:

-- If there are English double quotes on both sides, it indicates the BINARY(32) type.
+- If there are English double quotes on both sides, it indicates the VARCHAR type.
 For example, `"abc"`.
-- If there are double quotes on both sides and an L prefix, it means NCHAR(32) type.
+- If there are double quotes on both sides and a L/l prefix, it means NCHAR type.
 For example, `L"error message"`.
+- If there are double quotes on both sides and a G/g prefix, it means GEOMETRY type.
+For example `G"Point(4.343 89.342)"`.
+- If there are double quotes on both sides and a B/b prefix, it means VARBINARY type.
+Hexadecimal start with \x or string can be used in double quotes.
+For example `B"\x98f46e"` `B"hello"`.
 - Spaces, equals sign (=), comma (,), double quote ("), and backslash (\\) need to be escaped with a backslash (\\) in front.
 (All refer to the ASCII character).
 The rules are as follows:

 | **Serial number** | **Element**    | **Escape characters**   |